Home » Services » Scaling and Root Planing in Greeley, CO

 Scaling involves physically removing plaque, tartar, and harmful bacteria from the tooth surfaces above and in periodontal pockets.

+Root planing involves smoothing the tooth and root surfaces, making it more difficult for bacteria to reattach and form plaque.
 This step also encourages the reattachment of gum tissue back to the root of the tooth, reducing the depth of gum pockets and supporting healthier gum tissue.

 Why Is Scaling and Root Planing Needed?